AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-type.md

 Maximum number of asset types to retrieve.
 If unspecified, the default (100) is used.

 [Optional] `int count`
 An optional parameter representing the maximum number of assets to retrieve.
 If not specified, the default value of 100 is used.
+This value must be between (including) 1 to 1000.

 ### Response